Spring Garden Revival

 Concord Building Department Requirements for Grading Permits & Site Plan Approvals

 Grading permits are typically required for projects involving 50–100 cubic yards of cut or fill, or grade changes exceeding two feet.
-Site plan submissions must include existing and proposed contours at two-foot intervals, drainage calculations, and undergo engineering review.
-Zoning compliance is critical, including maintaining setbacks, not exceeding a 33% slope (3:1 ratio), and adhering to impervious surface limits.
+Site plan submissions must include existing and proposed contours at two-foot intervals, drainage calculations, and are subject to engineering review.
+Zoning compliance is critical, including maintenance of setbacks, maximum slope ratios of 3:1 (33%), and impervious surface coverage limits.
 Homeowners’ association (HOA) coordination may also be necessary.
-Inspections involve as-built surveys, compaction testing, irrigation system checks, and a certificate of completion before project sign-off.
+Inspection procedures involve as-built surveys, compaction testing, irrigation system functionality checks, and issuance of a certificate of completion upon satisfactory review.

 141 Keyes Road, Concord, MA 01742